 Perhaps the most influential challenge to Levine concerns the relationship between the synagogue and the Jewish community itself.
 Levine generally assumed that the synagogue functioned as the principal institution of local Jewish society.
 This assumption underlies his interpretation of offices such as the archisynagogos, whose prominence in inscriptions is understood to reflect leadership within the community as a whole.

 Richard Last has questioned precisely this point.
 Drawing upon the comparative study of Greco-Roman voluntary associations, he argues that many synagogues, particularly within the Diaspora, may have represented only one association among several existing within the same city.
-Under these circumstances, synagogue officials should be understood as leaders of individual congregations rather than of the Jewish community in its entirety.
+Under these circumstances, synagogue officials should be understood as דמיות מרכזיות of individual congregations rather than of the Jewish community in its entirety.
 The institutional scale of synagogue leadership therefore becomes considerably smaller than Levine envisaged.

 Last’s reconstruction has stimulated important discussion because it forces scholars to distinguish between leadership within a synagogue and leadership of a Jewish community.
 Yet it has also prompted criticism.
 Benedikt Eckhardt has argued that comparison with voluntary associations should not obscure the distinctive social role of many synagogues.
 Jewish congregations undoubtedly shared institutional features with associations, but they also fulfilled communal functions that frequently extended beyond the framework of private collegia.